JohnAllen/coffee-bot/README.md

 **Disclaimer**

 *I am not a trained electrician or electrical engineer.
 Please be super careful and thoroughly understand the risks you are taking when working with electronics, especially 120 volts when working with wall-powered appliances.
 Kettles and other heating elements that can be left on when your Pi or code fails can obviously be __very dangerous__.
-I am not responsible for any mishaps or injuries.  __Never__ work with any electronics that are powered.*
+I am not responsible for any mishaps or injuries.  __Never__ work with any electronics that are plugged in.*

 **Background**